wahyuwh/rpb-doc/pacssrv.rst

 PACS Server
 ===========

-This server is running research PACS and its database.
+This server is running research PACS application and its database.

 ===== ======================================== ====== =====================
 Label CUP                                      Memory Disk